thalescpl-io/dke-service-setup/README.md

 * Free DNS name for your DKE service
   * *lkb-on.azure.gegenleitner.eu* will be used.
+  * If you do not want to use an own domain, you can also facilitate Azure's cloudapp domain to assign a FQDN.
 * Azure account capable of deploying azure resources
 * Working M365 tenant
 * Tool for SSH-ing into your Ubuntu Server (i. e. putty) on your workstation